tomthorogood/pyboro/README.md

 While the Lexer module is used to set up your symbol tables, the Consumer module is used to actually consume input and return result tables.

-A Consumer object takes as a single argument a list of ParseMaps:
+A Consumer object requires  a single argument a list of ParseMaps:

     my_consumer = Consumer.Consumer([my_parser,my_other_parser,my_third_parser])